nadavmatalon/great_book_of_walkthroughs/README.md

 Johann  -  	Paperclip (added - Thanks Johann!)

+Julia	-	Testing Ruby on Rails with Rspec and Capybara (added - Thanks Julia!)

-Julie	-	Ruby on Rails:	Heroku
+Julie	-	Ruby on Rails:	Pushing to Heroku

 Fitsum	-	Ruby on Rails:	Ajax

-Nicolai	-	Ruby on Rails:	S3
+Nicolai	-	Ruby on Rails:	Amazon S3

 James W -	Ruby on Rails: Bootstrap

 Will 	- 	Ruby on Rails: New project setup; Ruby on Rails: Forms

-Julia	-	Rspec Testing?

 Faezrah	- 	Ruby on Rails: Devise